NoviScl/AI-Researcher/README.md

-# The Stanford AI Researcher Agent
+# Research Ideation Agent

-This repo implements an agent that can generate research project proposals given a topic description.
-It consists of several modules: lit review, grounded idea generation, experiment plan generation, novelty check, and idea quality ranking.
-The design principle is that you can either use the whole system in an end-to-end manner to directly generate research proposals, or you can use each module separately as useful tools in your daily research pipeline.
-Below we introduce each module's usage, as well as the fully end-to-end pipeline.
+This repo implements an agent that can generate detailed research project proposals given a topic description.
+It consists of several modules: (1) Related Work Search; (2) Idea Generation; (3) Idea Deduplication; (4) Project Proposal Generation; (5) Project Proposal Reranking; (6) Project Proposal Filtering.

+These modules are designed to be run sequentially as a pipeline so that the system takes a topic description as input and returns a list of project proposals as output.
+Each module can also be run separately as standalone research assistance tools.
+We describe how to run each module as well as the entire pipeline below.

+## Setup

 ## Lit Review Agent